catycaldwell/devs4blacklives/README.md

 * Factor in centuries of some being able to own land, houses and slaves, not have to deal with redlining or housing discrimination

-* Factor in impediments like the massacre  of Tulsa’s Greenwood district (“black wall street”)
+* Factor in impediments like the [massacre of Tulsa’s Greenwood district (often referred to as “the Black Wall Street”)](https://en.wikipedia.org/wiki/Tulsa_race_massacre)

 📣 Black unemployment rate has been around twice that of the white unemployment rate for the last ~60 years: https://www.americanprogress.org/issues/economy/reports/2020/02/24/480743/persistence-black-white-unemployment-gap/

 📣 African-american and Asian-american resumes were about twice more likely to get call-backs when whitened and / or scrubbed of racial clues. https://hbswk.hbs.edu/item/minorities-who-whiten-job-resumes-get-more-interviews

 ### Housing segregation